cures-hub/cures-condec-jira-system-tests/README.md

    *
    * Precondition: Jira issue exists
    *
+   * Test steps:
-   * Step 1: Create a decision knowledge element with the documentation location
+      1. Create a decision knowledge element with the documentation location
    *    'Jira issue text' (= documentation location 's' in the backend) *
    * Step 2: Verify that the Jira issue has a comment containing the added